Mental and physical fitness are a necessity

 We’ve only section-hiked, but someday we’ll thru-hike for sure

-This is the granddaddy of all American hikes
+This is the most famous of all American hikes

 Before you go, you have to decide how to go